If you have decided to take control of your expenditure, you may get depressed when it doesn’t all go to plan.

 - Were you guilt-tripped into spending by friends or family?
 Would it help to tell more people that you are saving money – you can say you are saving for a holiday or a house deposit if you don’t want to tell work colleagues you have too much debt.
 Learn the power of saying No if you can’t afford to do something.

 But perhaps some tinkering with your budget would help.
 Starting to put aside a small amount each month in an emergency fund may make future problems just a bit easier to manage.
+Or a quick blitz – decide you won’t buy any new clothes for 6 months (this doesn’t work if you have children!) or plan to have a holiday at home this year.

 Using an app can make it very easy and quick to see at a glance how much has been spent and what is still going to come out of your bank account each month.
 See my page on Apps that can help you budget for more details.
 One of them would probably work really well for you!

-5. Get some expert advice?
+6. Get some expert advice

 There are lots of different places for advice, depending on where you live and what sort of issues you have, see information on where to get help.